 Next day, sohrai people worship their cattle-shed.
 They bring some paddy strands from their paddy field, which they use in the worship.
 After worship they tie those plants to animal’s horns.
 In the afternoon, amid the loud sound of drums, the cattle are taken to an open field where they are let loose for games and recreational purposes.

-In the Indian state of Jharkhand during this festival an indigenous art form – also known as Sohrai – is practised by the womenfolks.
-This art form is ritualistic art done on mud walls to welcome the new harvest and also to celebrate the cattle.
+Sohrai art form is ritualistic art done on mud walls to welcome the new harvest and also to celebrate the cattle.
+This art form is monochromatic as well extremely colourful.

 These colourful paintings are done totally by using natural pigments mixed in mud — Kali matti, Charak matti, Dudhi matti, Lal matti (Geru), and Pila matti.
 Artists use datoon (teeth cleaning twig) or cloth swabs daubed in different earth colours to paint on the walls — bulls, horses with riders, wild animals, trees, lotuses, peacocks, and horned deities.
 Sohrai paintings are considered to be good luck paintings.